I Am Never Doing Ministry Again

 With my partner no longer there and myself moving in less than six months, it was decided by my leaders that the best course of action was to transfer leadership away from one person to a panel of volunteers who would run the teen ministry.
 I was not consulted in this decision and not provided an opportunity to speak to my pastor and express my concerns or feedback.
 I was told that this is what the man of God had decided and all that was for me to do was to get on board and help pick some good people for the role.

-I left in June of 2014.
+I left in June.
 They did throw a going-away party for me and they did celebrate all the contributions I made to the ministry and lives touched.
 It was one of the most moving experiences of my life.
 I was honored that people in the ministry and my kids recognized the blood, sweat, and tears I had given to see lives changed.
 The event was overshadowed for me by not celebrating the moment as a team with my partner.
 We’d been in the battle the entire time together and I honestly would not have gotten through it without him.
 Having his contributions wiped away and his good name soiled...sucked.

 The way I left was so hard.
 I do not like how it happened or the response by the ministry.
-However, I do not have regrets.
+However, I do not have regrets with my actions.
 At the end of the day, I did my absolute best.
 I served with my whole heart and I loved people well.
 Everything else was outside of my control.
 It was never MY ministry.
 I trust that whatever experiences my teens had with me and my partner shaped them into stronger, smarter, more resilient human beings.
 They are all adults now, and it brings me great pleasure to know and love them in this season of their lives.

 I promise I did not write all this as a bait and switch.
 I'm getting to the point.

 I moved to California with no idea what was in store for me.
 I assumed I was going to start working in another ministry and it would be there that all my dreams would be realized.
-Now, I think I just needed to step back and stop doing what I’d always done so I could see all the world had to offer.
+Now, I realize I needed to step back and stop doing what I’d always done so I could see all the world had to offer.

 AND....
 HERE'S MY POINT